 Ooh thank you for telling me.
 I've never heard of the viola before but I will defos look it up.
 I do like my violin and I'm becoming more skilled at it now, but the sound can be really uncomfortable for me.
 I'll be playing it and then suddenly throw up, this is a normal occurrence for me.

-Hi Creek.
+Hi Former Member.
 I wear earplugs as well and you're right they do a great job.
 Another poster suggested as viola so I may look into getting one, then I can continue practicing my violin and start with the viola as well.

 With earplugs I might fair better on Christmas Eve this year at our concert.